Klammertime/P4-Website-Optimization/NOTES.md

         - Older code on the web for animation uses setTimeout or setInterval because in the past that's all there was (jQuery still does).
 The problem with these is that the JS engine pays no attention to the rendering pipleline when scheduling these.
 Not a good fit for animations.

         - Here's how you use it:

             ```
-        2) Fcn gets called, do your animation, and at the end of it, you schedule the next one.
-The browser takes care of when it should run and how.
+           // Second: Fcn gets called, do your animation, and at the end of  //it, you schedule the next one.
+The browser takes care of when it //should run and how.

             function animate() {
             // Do something here
                 requestAnimationFrame(animate);
             }

-        1) You make a call to it and tell it which function to call
+            // First: You make a call to it and tell it which function to call
             requestAnimationFrame(animate);
             ```

         - All browsers support rAF except IE9, where you can use polyfill.

     2) Make sure the JS doesn't take too long to run with Web Workers: